Why Software may show Zero Anchor Loads?

-The load along the pipe in intermediate anchor (node 11) will be zero
+As can be seen in Fig. 2, The load along the pipe in an intermediate anchor (node 11) will be zero.

-To avoid such situation the Anchor Factor “k” is used in piping stress engineering practice.
-Following method can be manually used in any pipe stress analysis software.
-In PASS/START-PROF piping stress analysis software this is built-in function.
-Learn more
+To avoid such a situation the Anchor Factor “k” is used in piping stress engineering practice.
+The following method can be manually used in any pipe stress analysis software.
+In PASS/START-PROF piping stress analysis software this is a built-in function.

 - If loads from pipes to the left and right of the support (N1 and N2) are in the same direction, they are combined as N1+N2